x10xchange/starknet-perpetual/docs/spec.md

 ### Funding

-At the start of each flow, we check if `max_funding_interval` has passed since the `last price validation.`
+At the start of each flow, we check if `max_funding_interval` has passed since the `last_funding_tick`.

 ### Price

-At the start of each flow, we check if `max_price_interval` has passed since the `last price validation.` If that’s the case, we iterate over all active synthetics in the system and checking if the `max_price_interval` has passed since its' `last_price_update`.
-Then, we update the `last_price_validation`.
+At the start of each flow, we check if `max_price_interval` has passed since the `last_price_validation`.
+When this condition is met, we iterate through all active synthetic assets in the system and verify if the `max_price_interval` has elapsed since each asset's `last_price_update`.
+Following this verification, we update the `last_price_validation` timestamp.

-### Amount

-Validate that the amount is positive/negative according to the flow.

 ### Asset